Featured Lesson Plans and Teaching Resources

 Course Models: Medieval Europe

 Part of the California History-Social Science content standards and annotated course which include: background information, focus questions, pupil activities and handouts, assessment, and references to books, articles, web sites, literature, audio-video programs, and historic site.
 Grade 7.
+Site is currently down for renovations as of June 2020.

 The Saskatchewan Social Studies Curriculum has developed a “resource hot sheet” dealing with topics identified in the History 20 (Modern World History) curriculum.
 The resource hot sheets can act as a primary or secondary reading, or to assist in classroom discussions of a variety of topics.
 Each page has been supported with appropriate visual images, and where possible, first person accounts by individuals who were present during the event.
 In addition, a number of multimedia-learning objects have been place including sound bites, mini – movies and flash items.